 People with prediabetes have higher-than-normal blood sugar levels, but doctors do not consider them to have diabetes yet.
-According to the CDC, people with prediabetes often develop type 2 diabetes within 5 years if they do not get treatment.
+According to the

 The onset of type 2 diabetes can be gradual, and symptoms can be mild during the early stages.
 As a result, many people may not realize that they have this condition.

 In this article, we look at the early signs and symptoms of type 2 diabetes and the importance of early diagnosis.
 We also discuss the risk factors for developing this condition.

 The early signs and symptoms of type 2 diabetes can include:

 When blood sugar levels are high, the kidneys try to remove the excess sugar by filtering it out of the blood.
 This can lead to a person needing to urinate more frequently, particularly at night.